oceanprotocol/pdr-websocket/README.md

 - Barge: Barge is a collection of Ocean components packed into one Docker Compose file for easy local development.

 ## Setup

+### Update env variables

+Check environment variables from .env.dev file and update them accordangly to your setup.

+### Update configs

+- opfProvidedPredictions: List of Predictoor contracts that the app it's going to purchase subscriptions for, get the predictions and serve it to the client using socket connection.
+-

 ### Building the Docker image